 Acclaimed by The Observer (UK) as ‘funny, fearless and flintily determined, Vincent is one of the most important feminist artists working in Britain today’, creating ‘astonishingly original’ (New York Times) productions with a ‘crackling intellectual core’ (The Guardian, UK).

 VDT’s productions make significant claims for gender politics, and increasingly for social change.
 Productions are formed out of and accompanied by a wide range of PARTICIPATION activity:

 - Social Engagement research workshops with community groups

 - Teaching & Learning workshops for schools, colleges and other education settings

 - Dialogue & Debate talks, panel discussions and presentations

-Vincent also mentors a range of mid-career artists, is widely acknowledged for supporting parenting in performing and campaigning for gender equality #VDTEverydayAction in all aspects of the company’s work, both on and off the stage.
+Vincent also mentors a range of mid-career artists, is widely acknowledged for supporting parenting in performing arts and campaigning for gender equality #VDTEverydayAction in all aspects of the company’s work, both on and off the stage.

 Vincent Dance Theatre is a National Portfolio Organisation, funded by Arts Council England.
 VDT is based in Brighton, UK, and Associate Company at Brighton Dome.
 VDT was twice nominated in the UK’s Critics Circle Dance Awards in 2017.